© Unofficial Royalty 2024

 December 8, 1818 – Birth of Charles III, Prince of Monaco in Paris, France

 Charles Honoré Grimaldi was born on December 8, 1818, in Paris, France.
-During his reign, the famous Casino de Monte-Carlo was established and the construction of the Cathedral of Monaco began.
-In 1846, Charles married 18-year-old Countess Antoinette de Mérode, the daughter of Count Werner de Mérode, a Belgian politician.
+The famous Casino de Monte-Carlo was established and the construction of the Cathedral of Monaco began during his reign.
+In 1846, Charles married 18-year-old Countess Antoinette de Mérode, the daughter of Belgian politician Count Werner de Mérode.
 Although they sometimes were in Monaco, Charles and Antoinette preferred to live in France, where Antoinette had acquired the Château de Marchais in Aisne in northern France.
 The Château de Marchais still belongs to the Princely Family of Monaco.
 Charles and Antoinette had one child Albert I, Prince of Monaco.

 Unofficial Royalty: Charles III, Prince of Monaco